 First Career Win: Dec.
 4, 2004 at Turfway Park with One Lucky Storm

-Scored first Grade 1 win of career (and first Keeneland stakes win) when future champion Monomoy Girl captured the 2018 Central Bank Ashland during the Spring Meet.
+Scored first Grade 1 win of career (and first Keeneland stakes win) when future champion Monomoy Girl captured the 2018 Central Bank Ashland.
 Monomoy Girl next won the Kentucky Oaks (G1), Acorn (G1), Coaching Club American Oaks (G1) and Breeders' Cup Distaff (G1).

 Maintains a training operation for 2-year-olds at Keeneland following the Spring Meet.
-Champion Monomoy Girl turned in the first three timed works of her career here in June 2017.
+Monomoy Girl turned in the first three timed works of her career here in June 2017.

 Earned his first Keeneland win during the 2005 Fall Meet.